One problem per visit?

 Traditionally, the most common way that doctors bill and generate revenue for their services is a “fee for service” model, in which a doctor is paid a specific amount of money for a specific type of visit or service.
-In Ontario, for instance, the specifics can be found in the Ontario Health Insurance Plan (OHIP) Schedule of Benefits and Fees.
+In Ontario, for instance, the specifics can be found in the OHIP Schedule of Benefits and Fees.

 Generally speaking, fee-for-service models only allow a doctor to bill for one issue per patient per day.
 This means that if a patient comes in with multiple concerns (say, back pain, blood pressure, a rash, and a sore finger), the doctor will only receive payment for one of the concerns — likely $33.70 if practicing in Ontario.

 From a business — and fairness — perspective, it makes little sense, for doctors to spend their time and expertise on multiple issues per visit if they are not getting paid for anything more than the first issue.

 On the other hand, there are payment models that pay doctors based on a “capitated model” (flat rate per patient), like Family Health Organizations (FHO) in Ontario.
 This model incentivizes doctors to address multiple issues each visit because it can cost the doctor more money in overhead and administrative costs to recall a patient multiple times.

 How often do we hear people complain and criticize our profession for never running on time?
 It is not that doctors are lazy or slow.
 Quite the opposite.
 The problem is that every single patient encounter seems to take an unexpected twist.